 Stop Repossession & Eviction

-It is never too late to repossession of your home.
+It is never too late to stop the repossession of your home.
 Contact us, even if your eviction is only an hour away.
 Call 0800 298 0571

 Get Instant Expert Help Right Now

 – Clear your arrears over time – Equity Release

 Time to Sell

 You can have time to sell on the open market

 What happens if repossession is threatened?

 When faced with a court hearing, it is best to seek prompt assistance.
 In any case, the judge will listen to both sides of the argument; the fact that a lender has applied for a repossession order does not mean that the court will automatically grant one.
 Professional representation is not always essential, though it may often be advisable or beneficial.